particle-iot/docs/src/content/reference/datasheets/m-series/m2-breakout-datasheet.md

 If purchasing a LiPo battery from a 3rd-party supplier, beware as the polarity of the JST-PH connector is not standardized and may be reversed.
 Permanent damage to the breakout board can occur if powered by reverse polarity on the JST connector.
 See the [battery guide](/hardware/power/batteries/) for additional information.

+The included battery is a 3100 mAh 3.7V LiPo battery with temperature sensor.
+[Battery datasheet](/assets/pdfs/ZN18650-3100mAh-V04.pdf).

 ### 3V3_AUX power